aerkiaga/rsource/README.md

 through mutation and copying, all throughout evolution, introducing randomness and sheer complexity even in something as simple as a repeated sequence.

+### Genes
+Run:

+    python3 ./rsource.py 16.172000

+You should be right before ("upstream" of) the *HBA2* gene, for "Hemoglobin subunit alpha 2".
+You may see the *HBA1* gene ("Hemoglobin subunit alpha 1") a few kbp downstream.
+These two genes contain instructions to make these two subunits of the larger protein hemoglobin.
+One α1, one α2 and two β subunits (the HBB gene is in chromosome 11) form a complete hemoglobin molecule.
+Around these two genes there are other hemoglobin genes: downstream we find *HBQ1* (θ1), upstream there are *HBAP1* (a pseudogene, inactive remnant of a once real gene), *HBM* (μ), *HBZP1* (another pseudogene) and *HBZ* (ζ, is part of embryo hemoglobin).
+The fact that similar genes are right after one another is not a coincidence; they were produced through duplications and mutations, forming what is known as a gene cluster.

+Roughly speaking, genes contain instructions for making proteins, which are the actual "workers" of the cell.
+Just as DNA is a string of nucleotides, proteins are strings of amino acids, or assemblies of multiple such strings called subunits.
+The process for making proteins from genes is really complex and differs between organisms, but is fundamentally laid out like this: the DNA is *transcribed* into a similar molecule termed RNA, this RNA (primary transcript) is edited to make a messenger RNA (mRNA), and this mRNA is then read in chunks of 3 nucleotides called "codons", and for each possible codon a corresponding amino acid (there are 20 of them) is appended to the growing amino acid chain.

+Look at the gene.
+It seems to be made of three large chunks, separated by two regions of a different type.
+When the gene is transcribed, the processing that makes that primary transcript into a mRNA involves (among other things) the removal of these intermediate regions (*introns*) and joing together of the three relevant fragments (*exons*).
+This is called "splicing" and means that a large portion of genetic material doesn't even get translated into protein.
+It serves a function, though.
+In some cases (not this), the same primary transcript can be spliced in different ways depending on the situation, leaving out a different set of regions to get a different mRNA, and thus a different protein.
+It is generally observed that more complex organisms tend to make more extensive use of this alternative splicing.

+After some other modifications that are not relevant to understanding the structure of a gene, an mRNA is obtained.
+One important difference with RNA in general vs DNA is that it has U (uracil) in place of T, with the same function.
+When the mRNA is to be read to make a protein, the translation machinery looks for a "start codon".
+This codon is AUG, so look for an ATG near the start.
+It's not *right* at the start, leaving an untraslated region of mRNA (the 5' UTR).
+The start codon also codes for an amino acid, the first of every translated protein.
+Then, 141 further codons are encountered, making a 142 amino acid chain.
+Translation ends when one of the three possible "stop codons" is found; in this gene, this last codon is UAA (TAA here).
+The stop codon doen't code for any amino acid, it only signals the end of the translated region and releases the new protein.
+After it, we can see another untranslated sequence (the 3' UTR).

+How does the transcription machinery know where to begin reading?
+If you look closely a little upstream of the gene, you should find the sequence `CAAT`.
+This is part of the longer sequence `CAGCCAATGA`, which signals a transcription site.
+The sequence, called a "CAAT box", changes a lot between genes, but the `CAAT` part is highly conserved.
+Other sequences decide how often and in what situations transcription should start; all this elements form the *promoter* of a gene, and are recognized by different proteins that control transcription.

+There are also sequences to signal intron/exon boundaries.
+All the exons here that are followed by an intron end with `AG`.
+After this, the intron starts with the sequence `GTGAG`.
+Then, near the end of the intron, there is a sequence like `CTCAC` or `CTGAC`, followed by a short run of mostly Cs and Ts, and finishing with `CAG`.
+These sequences are not exactly the same in all genes (although very similar), and there are alternate methods for delimiting introns and exons.
+The basic idea, however, is usually the same: the ends of an intron are recognized by proteins, brought together, and cut from the surrounding exons, that are joined.
+Not that splicing is done after transcription, so Ts here would actually be Us.

+The 5' UTR contains special sequences too.
+In fact, the start codon is part of a larger sequence, `GAACCCACC ATG G` in this case, named Kozak sequence after its discoverer, Marilyn S. Kozak.
+This ensures that the correct start location has been chosen, even if other start codons are present in the mRNA.

+Finally, there can also be special elements in the 3' UTR.
+Near the end we see the sequence `AATAAA`, which basically signals that the transcript should be edited to protect it from being destroyed right away.

 ### Gene desert
 Run: